dacruzmathis/Go-Game/README.md

 # Go Game

-The project consist to develop a go game (korean traditional game) but with some exciting new rules :
+The project consist to develop a go game (korean traditional game) but with some additional rules :
 * 3-players games (black, white and red stones).
 * 1 Megastone by player per game (permite to eliminate all stones near to this megastone).
 * Basic AI to play against the computer.